Quantum Lov\'asz Local Lemma: Shearer's Bound is Tight: Introduction

+\underline{Solitary qudits are classical.} Given $G_B$, we call a right vertex $j\in[n]$ solitary if for any $i_1,i_2\in\mathcal{N}(j)$ we have $\mathcal{N}(i_1)\cap \mathcal{N}(i_2)=\{j\}$.
+Here, $\mathcal{N}(j)$ stands for the set of neighbors of $j$ in $G_B$.
+We prove that all qudits $\mathcal{H}_j$ where $j$ is solitary can be restricted to be classical variables without changing the interior (Theorem \ref{thm:solitaryisclassical}).
+As a corollary, if all right vertices in $G_B$ are solitary, then the interior of CLLL equals to that of VLLL.
+In particular, when $G_B$ is a cycle of length at least 6, we have the tight region of CLLL goes beyond Shearer's bound, as that of VLLL does \cite{he2017variable}.

+\underline{Leveraging tools for VLLL to CLLL.} We leverage two tools developed in \cite{he2017variable} for deciding whether Shearer's bound is tight for VLLL on a given $G_B$ to CLLL.
+The first tool, namely Theorem \ref{Conj:GapGeom}, enables us to prove Shearer's bound is tight for CLLL on a given $G_B$ just by constructing a commuting local Hamiltonians and without computing the interior of CLLL or the Shearer's bound.
+The second tool is a set of reduction rules with which we can infer whether Shearer's bound is tight for CLLL on a given interaction bipartite graph from known graphs.

-\begin{restatable}{corol}{basegraphCyclegapful} Given an interaction bipartite graph, Shearer's bound is tight for CLLL if its base graph is a tree, and is not tight if its base graph is not a chordal graph. \end{restatable}
+\underline{An almost complete characterization of graphs on which Shearer's bound is tight for CLLL.} Based on the above results, we prove that Shearer's bound is not tight for CLLL on many interaction bipartite graphs.
+Precisely, given an interaction bipartite graph $G_B$, we show that Shearer's bound is tight for CLLL if its base graph is a tree, and not tight if its base graph has an induced cycle of length at least 4.
+This gives an almost complete characterization of bipartite graphs on which Shearer's bound is tight for CLLL except when the base graph has only 3-cliques.